-Even though the download button is not the highest converting call to action button but I use it because it indirectly tells people what they can anticipate on the next page.
+Even though the download button is not the highest converting call to action button, it pre-frames people on what action they are required to take on the next page.

 The anatomy of a high converting Facebook ad for lead generation and list building includes:

 - A striking Image that stands out on the newsfeed